Disentangling Similarity and Relatedness in Topic Models: Results

 \subsection{Topic Model Atlas}

-Figure~\ref{fig:AtlasReuters} presents a comprehensive comparison of topic model relatedness and similarity on the Reuters corpus.
-Models are ordered by gap rank, with PLM-augmented models placed on the right-hand side.
-From the gap scores, it is clear that most PLM-augmented models incline toward similarity, with a few exceptions which are discussed in Section~\ref{sec:analysis}.
-Their rankings are also largely preserved across different corpora, as shown in Appendix~\ref{app:atlas_viz}.
+Figure~\ref{fig:AtlasReuters} presents the atlas of all 17 models pooled across the nine corpora along the similarity, relatedness, and shifted-gap axes.
+No single axis cleanly separates the two classes (co-occurrence-based, PLM-augmented).
+Each axis captures one facet of topic semantics, and class membership is only loosely predictive of any single facet.
+Reading the three panels jointly exposes class-conditional tendencies.

+\paragraph{Co-occurrence-based models} lean toward relatedness, consistent with their reliance on corpus co-occurrence statistics, and accordingly occupy the relatedness-anchored end of the shifted-gap spectrum.
+Two members, \texttt{hdp} and \texttt{neurallda}, depart from this pattern by scoring low on \emph{both} axes; the shifted gap then places them adjacent to the PLM-augmented block, not because their topics are similarity-anchored but because relatedness has collapsed.
+This degenerate regime is undetectable from the gap alone and motivates reporting all three axes jointly.

+\paragraph{PLM-augmented models} exhibit large within-class variance.
+Several remain heavily shaped by corpus co-occurrence (BERTopic through c-TF-IDF reranking, CombinedTM through a bag-of-words decoder) and consequently sit closer to the co-occurrence-based models than to the rest of their own class, while others, such as BERT-KT and T\&M, focus on the natural clustering of embeddings, which tends more toward similarity.
+A PLM-augmented model's position on the spectrum is thus determined by which component, embeddings or co-occurrence-based techniques, dominates topic construction, rather than by the mere presence of pretrained embeddings.

-To formally assess this cross-corpus consistency, we calculated Kendall's coefficient of concordance $W$~\cite{kendall1948rank} for all models across the six evaluation corpora.
-As summarized in Table~\ref{tab:kendall_w}, all three axes yield strong concordance ($W = 0.58$--$0.64$).
-Given the substantial differences in domain, vocabulary, and document length across the six corpora, this level of agreement indicates that a model's similarity--relatedness profile is primarily driven by its architecture rather than corpus characteristics.
+\paragraph{Cross-corpus stability.} Although the two classes overlap on the spectrum, the model rankings they induce are stable across corpora.
+Kendall's coefficient of concordance $W$~\citep{kendall1948rank} attains $W = 0.73$--$0.77$ on all three axes (Table~\ref{tab:kendall_w}).
+Given the substantial heterogeneity in domain, vocabulary, and document length across the nine corpora, this level of agreement indicates that a model's position along the similarity--relatedness axes reflects an intrinsic property of the model rather than a corpus-specific artefact.
+Per-corpus breakdowns are provided in Appendix~\ref{app:atlas_viz}.

-These quantitative and qualitative results establish that the relatedness--similarity profile of a topic model constitutes a fundamental property of its architecture and objective function, largely affected by the incorporation of PLM embeddings.
-Not all (model, corpus) pairs are implemented (Appendix~\ref{app:model_inventory}), but this does not affect the overall concordance results.
-Furthermore, the atlas visualizations expose distinctive behaviours exhibited by certain models within specific corpora, which are examined in detail in Section~\ref{sec:analysis}.